To detect MRSA (Meticillin resistant Staphylococcus Aureus) carrier status

-When your doctor wants to determine if you are a MRSA carrier (bacteria are present on the skin and maybe multiplying but you have no evidence of an active infection) or to determine if you have an active MRSA infection (bacteria invades the skin or deeper tissues and multiplies) or to determine if MRSA are still present after an infection has been treated with appropriate antibiotic therapy.
+When your doctor wants to determine if you are a MRSA carrier (bacteria are present on the skin and maybe multiplying but you have no evidence of an active infection) or to determine if you have an active MRSA infection (bacteria invades the skin or deeper tissues and multiplies) or to determine if MRSA is still present after treatment with appropriate antibiotic therapy.

 MRSA screening may also be requested before hospital elective surgery procedures or during emergency hospital admissions.